vicchi/wp-biographia/readme.txt

 The `[wp_biographia]` shortcode can work in one of two ways, specified by the `mode` parameter.
 In `raw` mode, which is the default (specified as `[wp_biographia mode="raw"]` or simply as `[wp_biographia]`), the plugin inserts the Biography Box in *you've asked for it, you've got it* mode.
 Or to put it another way, the plugin will honour the settings that you specify under *Dashboard / Settings/ WP Biographia* for *Biography Box Style Settings* and for *Biography Box Content Settings* but will ignore the *Biography Box Display Settings* and *Biography Box Per User Settings*.

 In `configured` mode, specified as `[wp_biographia mode="configured"]`, the plugin inserts the Biography Box and will honour all the settings under *Dashboard / Settings / WP Biographia* with the exception of *Display On Front Page*, *Display On Individual Post*, *Display On Post Archives* and *Display On Individual Pages*, as well as their equivalents for any custom post types you may have created.
 The thinking behind this is that you probably want to honour post or page exclusions and per user exclusions, but by using the shortcode in your theme templates, you want to be in control of how and where the Biography Box is displayed.

+The `[wp_biographia]` shortcode also takes an `author` parameter which can be used in conjunction with the `mode` parameter.
+If the `author` parameter is omitted, the shortcode assumes it's being used within the [WordPress Loop](http://codex.wordpress.org/The_Loop) and will display the Biography Box for the current post's, page's or custom post type's author.
+Specifying a user's login name as the `author` parameter overrides this behaviour and allows multi-user sites to use the plugin to create a *contributors* page, specifying `[wp_biographia user="login-name"]` once for each of your site's authors.

 == Installation ==